DrBenjamin/HRStaffPortal/README.md

 Install [Streamlit & Python](https://docs.streamlit.io/library/get-started/installation) to run the source code locally.

-After that you need to install some Python libraries:
+After that you need to install some **Python libraries*:

 ```
 pip install mysql-connector-python-rf